aurelien-boch/LibFd/readme.md

 ### Description
 The FdMonitor class allows you to monitor fds for multiple events.
-You can then bind data and or functions to events on fds
+You can then bind data and/or functions to events on fds.

 To access events list and description:
 ```bash